 Tapping into cultural influences for food naming is a powerful naming strategy.
 It leverages cultural associations and food traditions to create a sense of authenticity and connection.
 Food brands can develop emotional connections with consumers and establish a solid brand identity by featuring ethnic cuisines, regional specialties, or nostalgic flavors.

 Food brands can draw inspiration from traditional dishes, including street food and cooking methods from different cultures or regions.
-For instance, Gibraltar rock is named after the rock of Gibraltar on the southern Iberian Peninsula.
+For instance, Gibraltar Rock is named after the rock of Gibraltar on the southern Iberian Peninsula.
 The name reflects a cultural association with the area.
-Similarly, Greek Yoghurt, a product named after Greece, highlights its cultural origin and association with Green cuisine.
+Similarly, Greek Yogurt, a product named after Greece, highlights its cultural origin and association with Greek cuisine.

 Appealing to Health-Conscious Consumers